All images are sourced from Wikimedia, unless otherwise indicated.

 The Rules of Engagement

+Definitions first.
+What do I mean by “ancient” and “invention”?
 “Ancient” means different things to different people.
-To your teenager, you might be ancient, and ancient inventions could include the rotary phone, the VCR, even the iPhone 1!
-In my posts, Ancient ranges from the Prehistoric Paleolithic to right before the Middle Ages.
-Prehistoric by definition means before writing because things like art and the wheel predated even language.
-Other inventions we take for granted might have required Mesopotamian technology, MesoAmerican knowhow, or Greek science.
-Most inventions I cover are BCE–Before Common Era (used to be called Before Christ), though I might mention some that go past year “zero.”
+To your teenager, you might be ancient, and ancient inventions could include the rotary phone, the VCR, or even the iPhone 1!
+For these posts, Ancient means between the Prehistoric Paleolithic to right before the Middle Ages.
+Prehistoric tens of thousands of years before writing existed.
+But I include some ancient historical events, too, some which might have required Mesopotamian technology, Mesoamerican knowhow, or Greek science.
+Most are BCE, though I might mention some after year “zero.”

 - A core definition of the “thing”